bccovid-19/printfiles/README.md

 ## Am I required to print with a specific filament type? ##

-- For the *Visor Frames*, *PETG is preferred* but PLA is acceptable.
+- For both visor frames and ear savers, *PETG is preferred but PLA is acceptable.*
-- For the *Ear Saver*, *PLA is preferred*, but PETG will also work.

 ## Are there any specific slicing configurations needed (layer height, printing speed, etc.)? ##